About EEPS

 How do I apply?

-If you have any questions about the EEPS program or the application process, please email Jeanette Luna (jluna@fordhaminstitute.org) -
+If you have any questions about the EEPS program for 2026, please email Jeanette Luna (jluna@fordhaminstitute.org) -

 What is the cost of the program?